Morgan Wade (BMX rider)

 Morgan Wade (born July 13, 1983) is an American professional BMX rider from Tyler, Texas.
 He is best known for competing in the X Games.

-Early life

-Wade was born in Tyler, Texas to Sally Wade, a High School Teacher, and Lee Wade, a construction foreman.
-Wade was homeschooled for part of his education and attended Christian Heritage School in Tyler, Texas for part of high school where he was a striker on two of the Patriots Soccer Conference Championship teams.
-He later attended Tyler Junior College and majored in graphic arts.
-Today, Morgan is a member of Sylvania Church and enjoys a successful BMX career full-time.

-BMX rider

 Wade competed in the 2006 and 2007 X Games in the Freestyle and Big Air competitions.
 He won gold in 2013 X Games Los Angeles for Big Air BMX.

-His sponsors include Gas Monkey Energy, Etnies, Levi's, Maxxis, and ODI.
-His signature move is the superman tailwhip, and he was the first person to successfully land the trick properly.
-He once appeared on the MTV show Scarred.
-Wade appeared in the video section of Ride BMX's Drop The Hammer, in which he looped the Mt.
+Wade once appeared on the MTV show Scarred.
+He appeared in the video section of Ride BMX's Drop The Hammer, in which he looped the Mt.
 Baldy fullpipe.
 Wade gained a reputation for his toughness as he has been in some major on tour accidents, including getting teeth knocked out, but continued to perform at a high level on the tour.

 Wade resides in Tyler, Texas and is married to Natalie Wade, a native of Arizona.